Twitter: Some Good News

 Podcasting Is Heating Up

 Also, the NYT bringing Kara Swisher on board shows how serious traditional media is getting about audio, and they have a good reason for it.
 Their podcast The Daily is a huge hit that is regularly generating more than 2 million downloads and over $1 million a month in revenue.
 They also recently acquired Audm, which is basically the Audible of journalistic content.
 But the New York Times is not alone with respect to making this push into the Podcast space.
 Spotify just spent $200 million on Bill Simmons The Ringer podcast network.
 This follows other Spotify podcast network acquisitions like Gimlet Media and Parcast as well as the podcast creation app Anchor.
 As podcasting targeting tools improve the ad dollar threat for Twitter gets very real.
 Spotify now has nearly 60 million users listening to the 700k+ podcasts available on its platform.
-This is usage is up 200% yr/yr, and this is in a world where Sirius XM still has 35ml subscribers generating roughly $5.6bl in annual subscription revenue.
+This usage is up 200% yr/yr, and this is in a world where Sirius XM still has 35ml subscribers generating roughly $5.6bl in annual subscription revenue.
 So, maybe there are better things for Twitter to do than buyback stock equal to 10% of their market cap here.

 Does Twitter Management Get All This?

-It would be incredibly arrogant to argue Twitter management doesn’t get a lot of these things.
+It would be incredibly arrogant to argue Twitter management doesn't get a lot of these things.
 They have signed plenty of notable content deal s across sports, music, gaming, finance, politics, and entertainment since 2017.
-But without a premium on demand format to consume this content or a focus on standout Twitter home grown personalities I think it’s fair at this point to ask whether this strategy has really worked?
+But without a premium on demand format to consume this content or a focus on standout Twitter homegrown personalities, I think it's fair at this point to ask whether this strategy has really worked?

 How else do you explain the fact that Mr. Dorsey was an angel investor in Instagram and that Twitter offered $500ml for the company in 2012 before Zuck swooped in and got it for $1bl.
 Or that a few months later they went out and bought Vine for $30m which soared to 200ml users and then quickly flamed out.
-Only for today to see TikTok quickly turn into the dream user generated social video success Vine should have been?
+Only for today to see TikTok quickly turn into the dream user-generated social video success Vine should have been?

 Remember when the platform was going to change real-time disaster response?